 What are Placement Tests?

 The University of Iowa offers placement exams in mathematics, chemistry, and some world languages.
-Placement exam results are used by academic advisors along with admissions test scores (ACT and SAT), high school transcript information, and transfer credit to help students determine in which courses to enroll.
-Placement exams should be taken as close to end of coursework in high school or a college course in the exam area.
-Placement exams should be taken one time and should be completed in one sitting.
+Placement exam results are used by academic advisors along with admissions test scores (ACT and SAT), high school transcript information, and transfer credit to help students determine course enrollment.
+Placement exams should be taken as close to the end of coursework in high school or a college course in the exam area.
+Most placement exams are taken only one time and should be completed in one sitting.

 Re-taking Placement Tests